The Peacekeeper Role

-The team gathers together a couple of days before the festival starts, to get to know each other, train together, meet other teams we’ll be working with and generally settle in and build a sense of community.
+The team gathers together a couple of days before the festival starts, to get to know each other, train together, meet other teams, generally settle in, and build a sense of community.

-During the festival the Peacekeeper team members bring their life skills and experience to try to resolve tense or difficult situations through peaceful communication.
+During the festival the Peacekeeper team members bring their life skills and experience to support ticket holders and festival crew in difficult or tense situations through peaceful communication.
 Buddhafield has a separate and professional Security Team and the Peacekeeper role is different to theirs.
 Our role includes:

 - Taking part in searching for lost children, according to our set protocol

-- Team building and co-training: Arriving between 2pm-4pm on Sunday 10th July
+- Team building and co-training - arriving between 2pm-4pm on Sunday 9th July

-- Working through the festival: Wednesday 13th July - Sunday 17th July
+- Working through the festival - Wednesday 12th July - Sunday 16th July

-- Debriefing: Most leaving late afternoon of Monday 18th July, with 2 or 3 of the team staying on until Tuesday 19th am
+- Debriefing - most team members leaving late afternoon of Monday 17th July, with 2 or 3 of the team staying on until Tuesday 18th am

 - Be eighteen or over